Galley: Boarding prevails

-Despite the attempts to counter increasingly heavy ships, ramming tactics were gradually superseded in the last centuries BC by the Macedonians and Romans, both primarily land-based powers.
-Hand-to-hand fighting with large complements of heavy infantry supported by ship-borne catapults dominated the fighting style during the Roman era, a move that was accompanied by the conversion to heavier ships with larger rowing complements and more men per oar.
-Though effectively lowering mobility, it meant that less skill was required from individual oarsmen.
-Fleets thereby became less dependent on rowers with a lifetime of experience at the oar.

-By late antiquity, in the 1st centuries AD, ramming tactics had completely disappeared along with the knowledge of the design of the ancient trireme.
-Medieval galleys instead developed a projection, or "spur", in the bow that was designed to break oars and to act as a boarding platform for storming enemy ships.
-The only remaining examples of ramming tactics were passing references to attempts to collide with ships in order to destabilize or capsize them.
+By the first centuries AD, ramming tactics had completely disappeared along with the knowledge of the design of the ancient trireme.
+Medieval galleys instead developed a projection, or "spur", in the bow that was designed to break oars and act as a boarding platform for taking enemy ships.
+The only remaining examples of ramming tactics were occasional attempts to collide with enemy ships in order to destabilize or capsize them.

-The Byzantine navy, the largest Mediterranean war fleet throughout most of the Early Middle Ages, employed crescent formations with the flagship in the center and the heavier ships at the horns of the formation, in order to turn the enemy's flanks.
-Similar tactics are believed to have been employed by the Arab fleets they frequently fought from the 7th century onward.
-The Byzantines were the first to employ Greek fire, a highly effective incendiary liquid, as a naval weapon.
-It could be fired through a metal tube, or siphon, mounted in the bows, similar to a modern flame thrower.
-Greek fire was similar to napalm and was a key to several major Byzantine victories.
-By 835, the weapon had spread to the Arabs, who equipped harraqas, "fireships", with it.
+The Byzantine navy, the largest Mediterranean war fleet throughout most of the Early Middle Ages, employed crescent formations in order to turn the enemy's flanks, as did the Arab fleets that fought them from the 7th century onward.
 The initial stages in naval battles was an exchanges of missiles, ranging from combustible projectiles to arrows, caltrops, and javelins.
-The aim was not to sink ships, but to deplete the ranks of the enemy crews before the boarding commenced, which decided the outcome.
-Once the enemy strength was judged to have been reduced sufficiently, the fleets closed in, the ships grappled each other, and the marines and upper bank oarsmen boarded the enemy vessel and engaged in hand-to-hand combat.
-Byzantine dromons had pavesades, racks along the railings, on which marines could hang their shields, providing protection to the deck crew.
-Larger ships also had wooden castles on either side between the masts, which allowed archers to shoot from an elevated firing position.
+The aim was not to sink ships, but to deplete the ranks of enemy crews before boarding, which decided the outcome.
+Byzantine dromons had pavesades (racks of large shields along the railings) which provided protection to the deck crew.
+Larger ships also had wooden castles between the masts on either side of the upper decks, which allowed archers to shoot from an elevated firing position.